djennings719/udacity_data_engineer_project_1/README.md

 ## Background

-#### Sparkify requires the ability to analyze data regarding which songs are being played.
+Sparkify requires the ability to analyze data regarding which songs are being played.

-## Reasoning for database schema
+The database will contain 1 fact table and 4 dimension tables.

+## Table structure

 ### Song
 ![Songs Table](./images/songs_table.png)